candronikos/haystack/haystack-client/README.md

 * Provide options that allow the user to control the structure and format of returned grid. i.e. when creating new watches, allow the user to return the `watchId` only.
 * Provide option for watches to be reopened automatically if an error grid is returned on watch OPs.
 * Treat error grids as errors
+* Provide some more advanced tooling to suport `hisWrite`
+    - Support to map data from CSV to native haystack types
+    - Support for different filetypes
+        * CSV, ZINC, JSON
+    - Support methods to map to point rec IDs on the server